 Yardage of any description was valued in the new West, and ladies would make use of every bit they had.
-Even the smallest scraps of fabric were saved to be used in quilts.
+Even the smallest scraps of fabric were saved and used in quilts.
 Did you know that the patchwork quilt is uniquely American?
 No other culture had developed this particular craft before.
 Cotton yardage was available in towns of any size, and in the more remote areas, peddlers carried bolts of it, along with needles, thread, and other necessities to isolated prairie homes.
-Calico, a coarse lightweight fabric, was often available printed in a variety of designs.
-It was not uncommon for a woman to purchase an entire bolt to clothe her family.
-This meant everyone from the oldest to the youngest person in the family had their clothing made from the same print, and it was sometimes possible to tell what family a child belonged to simply because of the pattern on their clothing.
+Calico, a coarse lightweight fabric, was often available in a variety of designs.
+It was not uncommon for a woman to purchase an bolt to clothe her entire family.
+This meant everyone from the oldest to the youngest person in the family had their clothing made from the same print, and it was sometimes possible to tell what family a child belonged to simply from the pattern on their clothing.

 Even though luxury had been left behind, prairie women still took great pains to make their clothing attractive.
 Ruffles took less yardage than pleats, but were still feminine.
 Lace was treasured, and bits of it still adorned collars and cuffs.
 Petticoats were always worn, and if the weather was cold, they might be made of flannel.

 As you look through these ladies pioneer dresses, we hope you will enjoy having something that is comfortable and easy to wear as well as pretty and romantic!

 Recollections © 2014

 Most people find that our sizing runs generously.
 If you are undecided with which size to order, it is best to order the smaller size, or give us a call to assist you (1-800-452-5925).
 You may also email us at firstname.lastname@example.org with your measurements (bust and waist) and we can help you choose the nearest size.